telerik/kendo-ui-core/docs/api/javascript/data/ganttdependencydatasource.md

 ### schema `Object`

-The schema configuration of the GanttDependencyDataSource.
+The schema configuration of the `GanttDependencyDataSource`.

 ### schema.model `Object`

-The model configuration of the GanttDependencyDataSource.
-See [GanttDependency](/api/framework/ganttdependency#configuration) for more info.
+The model configuration of the `GanttDependencyDataSource`.
+See [`GanttDependency`](/api/framework/ganttdependency#configuration) for more information.

 #### Example - configure the dependency data source model schema